5 Ways LMS Integrations Make Life Easier for Teachers

 For example, a teacher who has signed into the application with their Google Workspace for Education credentials could click a button in the app that creates a new assignment in their selected course in Google Classroom.
 Students could then access this assignment by going straight to Google Classroom.

-4. LMS integration makes grade passback possible.
+4. LMS integration saves time with grade sync.

-One of the best time-saving features of LMS integrations is grade passback.
+One of the best time-saving features of LMS integrations is grade sync.
 Teachers hate entering grades twice.
 LMS integration can enable applications to automatically sync grades to the LMS, which saves teachers time overall.

-Without grade passback, teachers either have to manually enter grades back into their grade book, which is error-prone.
+Without grade sync, teachers either have to manually enter grades back into their grade book, which is error-prone.
 Or teachers can download a CSV file of the results from the app and upload it into their grade book, which could take time and may require modifications from the teacher.

 For example: Let's say a teacher assigns a multiple-choice quiz to their students in Canvas from an edtech platform.
 Students can log in to the app using their Canvas credentials and then complete the quiz.
 Once completed, the app can grade the quiz and send the results back to the Canvas grade book automatically.
 The teacher only has to review the grades once.